hlotze/chess_pgn_to_docx/README.md

 # pgn2docx

+## actually in -- dev mode -- no packages to use

 ## What this site provides
 - a script `pgn2docx.py`  that generates one DOCX file from one chess PGN[^1] match, with a chessboard for each half move, using True Type Font Chess Merida, i.e. 3 full moves / Din A4 page.
   - ensure that you installed the TTF[^5] Chess Merida, which is given e.g. at `TTF/` directory.